Word Count: 542 words (3 minutes to read) Many things

 **Home inspections can sometimes be a requirement depending on the location and loan.
 Contact us for more details.

 Typically, you would request a home inspection after your initial offer, though the seller can order one any time before that.
 One of the main reasons that you’ll want to have a home inspector is to take advantage of their expertise.

-Even if you're an experienced homeowner or are knowledgeable in construction, a home inspector has a broad understanding of home structure, mechanics, and landscaping.
+Even if you’re an experienced homeowner or are knowledgeable in construction, a home inspector has a broad understanding of the home structure, mechanics, and landscaping.

 While every home and inspection requirements differ, a home inspection will typically include a review of:

 - Mechanical systems (plumbing, electrical, heating, air conditioning, ventilation, etc.)